| | |

 If you liked this recipe, I think you’ll really enjoy these other natural cleaning tutorials on the blog!

-I hope you love this recipe for DIY leather cleaner!
+I hope you like using this spray to clean your leather furniture!
 If you make it, I’d love for you to come back and leave a comment and rating so that I know how you like using it!

 Pin these steps to try later.
 Tag @athomeontheprairie on Instagram to share what you’ve made with us!